crayner/gibbon-responsive-help/Resources/Start/Installation.md

 4. Gibbon 17.0.00+
 5. As you are dealing with sensitive data over an open communication system, I recommend that all communication to Gibbon and Gibbon Responsive  be made using https communication protocol (SSL).
 This will require a yearly cost for an appropriate security certificate or two.
 Speak to your server provider or your ICT support people for how to do this important step.

+#### Before you jump in
+This installation introduces the concept of multiple websites on the same host (server.)
+If you are not across this type of installation, then I recommend you take a breath, then have a read of [reconfiging your host.](/Install/SingleToMultiple/)

 #### File Structure
 Create your directory on your server to hold the Gibbon Responsive  Project, then changege to that directory.
 The directory should NOT be inside your Gibbon installation.
 So you may have a directory structure like: